How to write accessible web content

 Why headings help

-Headings describe content and structure and organise a page into sections and sub sections.
-They help:
+Headings describe content.
+They break up, structure and organise content into sections and subsections.

-- sighted readers quickly scan content to find what they want
+• sighted readers quickly skim pages to find what they need

 When used correctly, headings help those who can and cannot see a screen find information faster.